rafaellopesdesa/NtupleTools/AutoTuple/README.md

   4. Monitor it fairly closely for ~5 mins or so (until the AutoTupleHQ page is available); it may ask for passwords, proxies, etc.  You can find the status page at http://uaf-7.t2.ucsd.edu/~USER/AutoTupleHQ.html, where USER is your username on the uaf
   5. When all jobs finished, use twiki.py to update the twiki, or you can do it manually.
 Make sure it was copied successfully to hadoop and is not in a /bad/ subdirectory, which indicates that there were problems.

+###To inject new jobs after you started the AutoTupler:
+- Stop monitor.sh
+- Modify your instructions files (Adding lines or correcting typos) in your crab directory.
+- Resume monitor.sh with the new instructions file with ". monitor.sh instructions.txt" (no quotes).
+The AutoTupler should find any new datasets and create tasks for them if they do not yet exist.

 ###To restart:
   - If you interrupt it, can resume with ". monitor.sh instructions.txt" (no quotes)